eclipse-hawkbit/hawkbit/README.md

   * Clustering capabilities for the update server.
   * Upgrade of Spring Boot and Vaadin dependencies.
   * And of course tons of usability improvements and bug fixes.

-# Modules
-* `examples` : hawkBit examples
-* `hawkbit-artifact-repository-mongo` : Artifact repository implementation to mongoDB.
-* `hawkbit-autoconfigure` : Spring-boot auto-configuration.
-* `hawkbit-core` : Core elements for internal interfaces and utility classes.
-* `hawkbit-ddi-api` : The hawkBit DDI API.
-* `hawkbit-ddi-dl-api` : The hawkBit DDI Download API.
-* `hawkbit-ddi-resource` : Implementation of the hawkBit DDI API
-* `hawkbit-dmf-amqp` : AMQP endpoint implementation for the DMF API.
-* `hawkbit-dmf-api` : API for the Device Management Integration.
-* `hawkbit-http-security` : Implementation for security filters for HTTP.
-* `hawkbit-mgmt-api` : The hawkBit Management API
-* `hawkbit-mgmt-resource` : Implementation of the hawkBit Management API
-* `hawkbit-repository` : Repository implementation based on SQL for all meta-data.
-* `hawkbit-rest-core` : Core elements for the rest modules.
-* `hawkbit-security-core` : Core security elements.
-* `hawkbit-security-integration` : Security integration elements to integrate security into hawkBit.
-* `hawkbit-test-report` : Test reports
-* `hawkbit-ui` : Vaadin UI.